 Parajanov has been recognized by his peers Fellini, Godard, Antonioni, and Tarkovsky as one of cinema’s greatest masters.
 Parajanov’s influence in recent years has been widespread in the art world.
 His imagery and mis-en-scene have had a profound impact on contemporary artists and helped usher in a renaissance of the Surrealist tradition.
 His films have inspired well-known contemporary directors Tar Sem and Mark Romenek, who echoed his stylization in his videos for Madonna.

-The exhibition which is being organized in collaboration with the Parajanov- Vartanov Institute in Los Angeles and the Parajanov Museum in Armenia will transport drawings, paintings, and works in collage from the museum’s collection as well as play a succession of the artist’s work in film.
+The exhibition which is being organized in collaboration with the Parajanov- Vartanov Institute in Los Angeles and the Parajanov Museum in Armenia will transport some of his most prized art works from the museum’s collection as well as play a succession of the artist’s work in film.
 The exhibition which celebrates the 90th year of Parajanov’s birth will premiere at the grand re-opening of the Brand Library and Art Center nestled in the foothills of the Verdugo mountains of Los Angeles County.

 The Brand Library and Art Center, recently magnificently restored to its original grandeur, has served for many years as a cherished cultural treasure in Glendale, California, minutes from downtown Los Angeles.
 It houses one of Los Angeles’ largest public art and music collections and offers a variety of programs including music concerts, dance performances, art exhibitions, lectures, and other special events.
 The city has invested 9 million tax dollars upgrading the facility to a world-class institution.

-Parajanov’s work consistently rests at the crossroads of dream and illusion, which is specifically echoed in the Saracenic style of the Brand’s El Miradero mansion built to resemble the 1893 Chicago Columbian World Exposition’s East India Pavillion.
+Parajanov’s work consistently rests at the crossroads of dream and illusion, which is specifically echoed in the Saracenic style of the Brand’s El Miradero mansion, designed to resemble the 1893 Chicago Columbian World Exposition’s East India Pavillion.
 The El Miradero was built in 1904 and designed by the founder Leslie C. Brand’s brother-in-law architect Nathaniel Dryden.

 In 1969 the city of Glendale gave the El Miradero an extension with a modernist wing of honeycomb architecture that now houses the Brand Art Center galleries.
-The Brand Art Center’s galleries serve as an ideal location for the Parajanov exhibition, as its architecture recalls the artist’s stylization and mythical use of orientalism and romanticism.
+The Brand Art Center serves as an ideal location for the Parajanov exhibition, as its architecture recalls the artist’s stylization and mythical use of orientalism and romanticism.
 The Brand Library and Art Center’s expansive park grounds, including a Japanese Tea Garden, provide a confluence of varying cultures concurrent with Parajanov’s overall objective.

 The expansive park grounds include its pavilion inspired mansion; hiking grounds with a waterfall, numerous sports facilities and a historic Victorian house transplanted to the grounds.
 This diversity makes it an ideal oasis for outdoor performances which will take place in conjunction with the Parajanov exhibition.
 The Brand Library and Art Center’s new director Annette Vartanian will take the Art Center in a new direction that promises to offer a compelling calendar of contemporary art within the Los Angeles basin.

 This new direction will be boldly displayed in its first solo artist exhibition ‘Parajanov’ which will be curated by Laura Whitcomb in a revolutionary means of exploring the art of the film scene.
-This will be supported by the artist’s drawings, works in sculpture, paintings and collage which the artist referred to as “compressed films” and at times form the storyboards for his films.
+This will be supported by the artist’s drawings, mixed media, and collage which the artist referred to as “compressed films” and at times form the storyboards for his films.

 The exhibition will also be in conjunction with a film festival that will highlight the films of Parajanov along with his colleagues, influences and mentors Andrei Tarkovsky, Alexander Dovzhenko, Pier Paolo Pasollini and Michelangelo Antonioni.
 Emerging films and documentaries from trans -Caucasian film makers will also be a supplemental addition to the festival.
 Calendar dates will be posted May 15, 2014.